launchscout/apprenticeship-challenge/README.md

 **This part is important: I'll be reviewing these starting on Monday, April 4.**

-We expect to review and select candidates to do pair with me on adding a feature to this application either in person or remotely using [join.me](https://www.join.me/) or something similar.
+We will review and select candidates to do pairing sessions with me on adding a feature to this application either in person or remotely using [join.me](https://www.join.me/) or something similar.
 We appreciate you taking the time to complete this challenge.
-Our commitment to you is that if you submit a pull request, it will get a thorough review with specific feedback if you are not selected to pair with us.
+Our commitment to you is that if you submit a pull request, it will get a thorough review and we'll give you specific feedback even if you are not selected to pair with us.

 ## Help, I'm stuck.